Pregnancy is a time of constant change for both you and your growing baby.

 Regular physical activity can also give you extra energy and even help with stress relief.
 Heading to bed at the same time each night and taking naps can also help you feel better during the day.

-In most cases, fetal hiccups are a normal reflex.
+In most, if not all, cases, fetal hiccups are a normal reflex.
 They’re a normal part of pregnancy.
 Your baby has a lot to do to practice for their debut on delivery day.
 If your baby’s hiccups ever give you reason for concern, contact your doctor.
 Soon enough, you’ll get to see your little one hiccupping outside of your tummy.
 Just hang in there!